sagemath/trac_to_gh/Issue 4970.md

 # Issue 4970: modify tkinter detection in our python spkg so that it works on macs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4970

 Original creator: was